sourcegraph/about/content/blogposts/2024/cody-vscode-1-22-0-release.md

 socialImage: https://storage.googleapis.com/sourcegraph-assets/blog/cody-vscode-1-22-release/cody-vscode-1.22-og-image.jpg
 ---

 [Cody for VS Code v1.22](https://marketplace.visualstudio.com/items?itemName=sourcegraph.cody-ai) is now available.
-This update brings support for two of Googe’s latest Gemini 1.5 models, Flash and Pro.
-It also adds buttons for quickly adding current codebase or file context to your chat, plus some UI tweaks to clearly show what files Cody is using as context.
+This update supports two of Google’s latest Gemini 1.5 models, Flash and Pro.
+It also adds buttons for quickly adding the current codebase or file context to your chat and some UI tweaks to clearly show what files Cody is using as context.

 ## Support for Gemini 1.5 Flash + Gemini 1.5 Pro

 Google recently announced new models in the Gemini family, including Gemini 1.5 Flash and Gemini 1.5 Pro.
-Both of these models are now available to Cody Pro users in VS Code.
+Both models are now available to Cody Pro users in VS Code.

 [Gemini 1.5 Flash](https://deepmind.google/technologies/gemini/flash/) is a lightweight model built for speed and efficiency.
 [Gemini 1.5 Pro](https://deepmind.google/technologies/gemini/pro/) is a larger model optimized for high performance across many tasks.
-You’ll find Flash under the “Optimzed for Speed” LLM menu and Pro under “Optimized for Accuracy.”
+Flash is under the “Optimized for Speed” LLM menu, and Pro is under “Optimized for Accuracy.”

 Both Gemini models use expanded context windows (the same ones we introduced for the Claude 3 models in [v1.14.0](https://sourcegraph.com/blog/cody-vscode-1-14-0-release)):

 * 30,000 tokens of user-defined context
 * 15,000 tokens of input context

-Try them out and let us know what you think!
+Try them out, and let us know what you think!

 <Video
   source={{